-Within a few weeks we had gathered our minimal belongings and finances together, “borrowed” a family member’s car and high-tailed it to the edge of America (also known as Folly Beach, SC).
+Within a few weeks, we had gathered our minimal belongings and finances together, “borrowed” a family member’s car and high-tailed it to the edge of America (also known as Folly Beach, SC).
 We moved into a tiny 1 bedroom bungalow, two blocks from the ocean and began our first company, screen printing original designs on organic tees to sell by the beach.
-We created our own little brand with self-produced product photography, web and graphic design and even a video that was pitched to MTV.
+We created our own little brand, with self-produced product photography, web and graphic design and even a video that was pitched to MTV.
 We learned so much about owning and operating our own creative business, but we still had a lot to experience before really getting it together.

-Although we were in love with working for ourselves, we certainly weren’t making enough to cover all of the expenses.
+Although we were in love with working for ourselves, we certainly weren’t making enough to cover all of our expenses.
 We felt outside pressure to obtain the normal American lifestyle and an income that would support it, so we took sales jobs together in South Carolina.
 We made good money, learned a bunch and lived in a beautiful place, but sales wasn’t personally satisfying to either one of us and we still dreamed of working together creatively.

 A long distance relationship morphed us into different people, literally living completely separate lives.
 It was the polar-opposite of what we were used to after five years together and it was painful to watch the distance between each other grow as time went on.
 The only thing that kept us communicating, other than talking online, phone calls and small trips, was working together on creative ideas from afar.
 Ultimately, the experience taught us far more than we expected.

-It was important to each experience what life would be like without the other person.
+It was important to experience what life would be like without the other person.
 We took risks, made mistakes, broke each other’s trust, failed ourselves, failed one another and somehow like magnets, came back together, stronger than ever.
 We brushed ourselves off, organized, prioritized, began appreciating the little things and got back on track to building a simple life with big adventures.

-We finally learned, it wasn’t that we needed to obtain an income to support a normal American lifestyle.
+We finally had learned, it wasn’t that we needed to obtain an income to support a normal American lifestyle.
 It was that we needed to change our lifestyle and how we make money in order to obtain the life we dreamed of.

 Once some money came in the door, we didn’t change our lifestyle.
 We stayed minimal and today, all of our belongings fit in our VW bus.
-For over seven years we have thanked the universe and each other for having figured out a way to live and work together creatively.
+For over eight years we have thanked the universe and each other for having figured out a way to live and work together creatively.